Floozutter/voicetech/README.md

 # vocalibrate
-Tools for voice visualization and analysis and such!
+Tools for voice visualization and analysis!